The Mountain Road: Production

-During planning, a number of actors and production staff were considered, including Marlon Brando and Robert Mitchum for the male lead role, Chinese actress Dora Ding as the female lead, James Wong Howe as director of photography, and even Don Rickles, then making a name as a "second banana" in films.
+During planning, a number of actors and production staff were considered, including Marlon Brando and Robert Mitchum for the male lead role, Chinese actress Dora Ding as the female lead, James Wong Howe as director of photography, and Don Rickles, who was making a name as a "second banana" in films.
 Lisa Lu, who played Madame Sue-Mei Hung in her first major role, recruited P. C. Lee, Leo Chen, Richard Wang and C. N. Hu, faculty members from the Chinese Mandarin Department, Army Language School, to appear in the film.

-Principal photography began on June 9, 1959, with location filming taking place at Arizona locations.
+Principal photography began on June 9, 1959, with location filming taking place at various Arizona locations.
 The set for the Chinese village was erected on the Horse Mesa Dam Road, 40 miles east of Phoenix.
 Another set was erected in the vicinity of Superstition Mountain.
 The Fish Creek Hill Bridge on the Apache Trail was revamped to resemble the Chinese wooden bridge that is blown up, and the temple set, ammunition and supply station, as well as the airfield, were erected in Nogales.
 The battle scenes were filmed at the Columbia Ranch in Burbank, California.
 The extreme heat at the locations caused frequent cases of heat prostration among the cast and crew.
 Production wrapped on August 20, 1959.

 Reception

-Although a minor film in Stewart's repertoire, The Mountain Road was received favorably, if considered somewhat puzzling.
+Although a minor film in James Stewart's repertoire, The Mountain Road was received favorably, if considered somewhat puzzling.
 The New York Times reviewer Howard Thompson noted, "Even with its final, philosophical overtones, this remains a curiously taciturn, dogged and matter-of-fact little picture—none too stimulating… bluntly, and none too imaginatively."

-Variety focused on Stewart's role, "As played by James Stewart, the American major holds the film together."
+Variety focused on Stewart's role, stating, "As played by James Stewart, the American major holds the film together."

-White had mixed feelings about the film.
-In his memoirs, he describes seeing it at a theater in Times Square where a group of teenagers sitting behind him cheered the explosions and the Americans' destruction of the village, one of them saying, "The hell with it.
+Theodore H. White had mixed feelings about the film.
+In his memoirs, he describes seeing it at a theater in Times Square, where a group of teenagers sitting behind him cheered the explosions and the Americans' revenging the deaths of their comrades with the destruction of the village.
+One of them said, "The hell with it.
 That's the best part of the picture.
 The rest is crap."
-White wrote that he came to agree, saying that he had written the ending based on his experience as a reporter at the time, "refusing to acknowledge guilt in Asia…" But by the time that he wrote his memoirs, he had come to feel that the "reality of the twenty-five-year-long American record in Asia was that of genuine good will exercised in mass killing, a grisly irony which White could master neither in film nor book.
+White wrote that he came to agree, saying that he had written the ending based on his experience as a reporter at the time: "refusing to acknowledge guilt in Asia…".
+But by the time when he wrote his memoirs, he had come to feel that the "reality of the twenty-five-year-long American record in Asia was that of genuine good will exercised in mass killing, a grisly irony which White could master neither in film nor book.
 Asia was a bloody place; we had no business there; novel and movie should have said just that at whatever risk."